Gitanjali Group

 Gitanjali Group was one of the largest branded jewellery retailers in the world.
 It was headquartered in Mumbai, India.
-Gitanjali used to sell its jewellery through over 4,000 Points of Sale and enjoyed a market share of over 50 per cent of the overall organised jewellery market in India.
+Gitanjali used to sell its jewellery through over 4,000 Points of Sale and held a market share of over 50 per cent of the overall organised jewellery market in India.
 Prominent brands housed by the group included Nakshatra, D'damas, Gili, Asmi, Sangini, Maya, Giantti, World of Solitaire and Shuddhi.
 It was closed following Punjab National Bank Fraud more commonly known as Nirav Modi Fraud.